open-policy-agent/gatekeeper/website/docs/audit.md

 title: Audit
 ---

 The audit functionality enables periodic evaluations of replicated resources against the policies enforced in the cluster to detect pre-existing misconfigurations.
-Audit results are stored as violations listed in the `status` field of the failed constraint.
+Audit results are stored as violations listed in the `status` field of the failed constraint and logged to stdout of the audit pod.

 ```yaml
 apiVersion: constraints.gatekeeper.sh/v1beta1